-Group:

-Theme:
+Group: Theme:

-Evaluation Grid for Advoc acy Campa aign

-Weak Average Strong Comments

-Clear Objective

-Was the campaign clear as to what it wanted to achieve?

-Evaluation

-Do you think the suggested valuation method will be ppropriate and effective??

-Well-defined Target

-Audiences Were the right people

-argeted?

-Clear Message

-Did the campaign message nclude what the targets needed to hear?

-Variety of Messengers

-Was the message delivered to he right target by the right nessenger?

-A Variety of Delivery Methods

-Were the methods used to

-deliver the messages the most appropriate ones to ensure hat the messages were heard?
+Evaluation Grid for Advocacy Campaign Weak Average Strong Comments Clear Objective Was the campaign clear as to what it wanted to achieve?
+Evaluation Do you think the suggested evaluation method will be appropriate and effective??
+Well-defined Target Audiences Were the right people targeted?
+A Clear Message Did the campaign message include what the targets needed to hear?
+A Variety of Messengers Was the message delivered to the right target by the right messenger?
+A Variety of Delivery Methods Were the methods used to deliver the messages the most appropriate ones to ensure that the messages were heard?